-IEP Advocates, also known as Special Education Advocates, assist parents with children who are ‘differently-abled’ obtain special education services and accommodations in their public school.
+IEP Advocates, also known as Special Education Advocates, assist parents of children with developmental disabilities to obtain special education services and accommodations in their public school.
 Although not a lawyer, the advocate helps the parents represent the child’s legal rights to a free appropriate public education in the least restrictive environment under the current federal and state laws.
 Advocates are well-versed on the current laws and procedures for special education and can help parents navigate the special education process.

-Our IEP Advocates are trained and certified and we are part of a peer-to-peer network at the local and national level.
-We partner with an integrated network of IEP advocate professionals who can further support the parents, should the situation require the services of a full-time advocate.
-These services are not free of charge, and if there is a need for financial assistance, 21 & Change has an IEP Scholarship program that may help (click our “IEP Scholarship” tab for more information).
+Our IEP Advocates are trained and experienced and we are part of a peer-to-peer network at the local and national level.
+We partner with an integrated network of IEP advocate professionals who can further support the parents should the situation require the services of a full-time advocate.
+These services are not free of charge, and if there is a need for financial assistance, 21 & Change has an IEP Advocacy Scholarship program that can help (click our “IEP Scholarship” tab for more information).

 Please remember, your child is a citizen of our Nation and he/she deserves all of the rights, freedoms, and protections guaranteed under the United States Constitution and its 27 amendments.
 Nothing more, and nothing less.
 If you have any questions, or you feel you may need our support, please fill out the support request with your information and a description of your issue or need.
 Someone will respond to your request in 24-48 hours.

 Meet Our IEP Advocates: